rhawalsh/bunsen/BuildingAndTestingInBunsen.md

     ```
   * This layout is similar to vdo-devel, except there is no src directory at the top level.
     * Perl code which is used for testing and other support functions can be found under perl/
+    * Perl Test library code code can be found under perl/Permabit/
+      * Test definitions can be found under testcases/
     * Packaging code to generate the various RPMs needed for Bunsen can be found under packaging/

 # Editing

 Once you've cloned your tree to the resource machine, then you can go in and start making changes.

-  * If you are intending to post these changes to another git repository, you will want to add the relevant repositories as a remote in the repository.
+  * If you are intending to post these changes to another git repository (e.g., your fork of the repository on GitHub), you will want to add the relevant repositories as a remote in the repository.
   ```
   git remote add <name> <url>
   ```